groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/delete-view-options/_index.md

 print(f"Successfully deleted all rendered views for: {file_info.file_path}")
 ```

+**Why This Matters**: This simple operation can free up significant storage space.
+A single PowerPoint presentation might generate 20+ HTML files when rendered, and a large PDF could create hundreds of image files.

-### Step 2: Understanding What Gets Deleted
+### Step 2: Understanding What Actually Gets Deleted

-When you call the delete_view method, what exactly gets removed?
-Let's see with an example:
+Here's what happens behind the scenes when you delete document views.
+It's important to understand this so you don't accidentally delete something you need:

 ```python
 # Tutorial Code Example: Understanding what gets deleted